From Community Giver to Business Seller: The Mindset Shift No One Talks About

 For years, this was my world.
 I knew how to mobilize communities, secure donations, coordinate volunteers, and create events that genuinely changed lives.
 I was the community giver, and it felt like my calling.

-The St. Thomas Reality Check: Welcome to Business
+The St. Thomas Reality Check

 The shift hit me harder than I expected.

-• Asking people to pay for my expertise instead of giving it away
+• Asking people to pay for my expertise

-• Positioning myself as someone worth investing in
+• Positioning myself as worth investing in

-• Explaining why my workbook costs money when I used to hand out free resources
+• Explaining why my workbook costs money

-• Talking about ROI and value propositions instead of just meeting needs
+• Talking about ROI and value propositions

-• Measuring success by profit margins, not just people served
+• Measuring success by profit margins

 The Mental Wrestling Match

-Here's what nobody tells you about transitioning from nonprofit work to entrepreneurship: the guilt is real, and it runs deep.
+Here is what nobody tells you about transitioning from nonprofit work to entrepreneurship: the guilt is real, and it runs deep.

 • Questioning whether charging for my expertise meant I cared less about people